/fleet-wrap-gate

 (all pinned as evasion REDs).

 "Same turn" = the events since the last human message.
-Evidence comes ONLY from REAL
+Terminal-state markers come from

-attestation.
-DETERMINISTIC: same transcript in → same verdict out.
+durable live state.
+DETERMINISTIC: same transcript/state in → same verdict out.

 How /fleet-wrap Consumes It